-Each session has 8 LIT participants, who live in a cabin with other LITs and are supervised by the LIT programmer.
+Each session has no more than 8 LIT participants, who live in a cabin with other LITs and are supervised by the LIT programmer.
 They gain valuable leadership skills through team building activities, discussions, journals, mentoring and evaluations.

 The program is both challenging and fun.
-The LITs live together, hang out together and participate in a special ‘out of camp’ trip together as well as participate in regular camp programs, as LITs.
+The LITs live together, hang out together and participate in activities designed to build leadership skills as well as participate in regular camp programs, as LITs.
 There are also plenty of opportunities for everyone to practice their newly developed leadership skills within the camp community.
-This 10 day program costs $1,000.

 - Independent in own self-care or be able to direct own care (help will be available)